SkipToTheEndpoint/M365-Deployment-Tool/README.md

 .\Invoke-M365AppsHelper.ps1 -ConfigXML .\your.xml -PMPCCustomApp
 ```

-This will generate all files and metadata required to upload a **custom Office installer** to the Patch My PC Cloud portal, including:
+This will generate all files and metadata required to create a **Custom App** in the Patch My PC Cloud portal, including:

+- Includes:
+  - `setup.exe`
+  - install.xml and uninstall.xml generated from your provided xml
-- Office source content
+  - Optional full Office content (if not using `-OnlineMode`)
   - Optional compressed Office content and **PreScript** when `-Compress` is used without `-OnlineMode`

 ---